forChin/chip8/README.md

 # CHIP-8 Interpreter
 [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8) is an interpreted minimalist programming language that enjoyed relative success during the late 1970s and early 1980s as a popular language for the development of simple video games.
+You can run these video games written in Chip8 using my interpreter.

 ![Chip8-games](https://user-images.githubusercontent.com/49096838/109256823-08185b80-7821-11eb-8ae4-041a472f3090.png)